griptape-ai/griptape-trade-school/docs/setup/02_openai.md

 ### Installing python-dotenv
 Understanding and using environment variables is a key aspect of programming.
 In order to use the API key we just received, we will need to be able to access it from with our python script.
 We'll use a package called python-dotenv to handle environment variables in our project.

 In the terminal, run the command `pip install python-dotenv` to install the package.

+!!! info
+    You can learn more about pip and python-dotenv by visiting their PyPi page: [https://pypi.org/project/python-dotenv/](https://pypi.org/project/python-dotenv/).

 ![Alt Text](assets/img/01_install_python-dotenv.png)